Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: PM-based analytical predictions

 The energy-dependent $w^*_k(\gamma)$ coefficients entering the EOB potentials are in 1-to-1 correspondence with the $\theta^*_k(\gamma)$ coefficients of the scattering angle expansion.
 These relations can be found by expanding, and solving, at each order in $G$ and in spin, the following equation

 Here $\bar{r}_{\rm min}$ denotes the turning point radius.
 The explicit equations linking the $\theta^*_k(\gamma)$ coefficients and the $w^*_k(\gamma)$ ones are given in Appendix~\ref{sec:wchi_coefs}.
-When using the existing PM-expanded results for the scattering angle \cite{Jakobsen:2022fcj,Guevara:2018wpp}; the relations of Appendix~\ref{sec:wchi_coefs} allow one to compute the explicit values of the PM-expansion coefficients $w^*_k(\gamma)$ describing the spin interactions within the EOB formalism.
+When using the existing PM-expanded results for the scattering angle, the relations of Appendix~\ref{sec:wchi_coefs} allow one to compute the explicit values of the PM-expansion coefficients $w^*_k(\gamma)$ describing the spin interactions within the EOB formalism.
 These values will be found in the ancillary file of this paper.
+Note that the so-constructed EOB potential is a function of the incoming energy and angular momentum of the system that incorporates both conservative and radiation-reaction effects.

 Following Ref.~\cite{Damour:2022ybd}, we then define spin-dependent $w^{eob}$-resummed scattering angles $\theta_{n{\rm PM}}^w(\gamma,\ell,S_i)$ by substituting the $n$PM-accurate, spin-dependent, EOB potentials $w_{n{\rm PM}}(\bar{r},\gamma,\ell,S_i)$ in Eq.~\eqref{eq:chi_pr}, without performing any expansion (in $G$ or in spin), i.e.